A place where youth and adults with disabilities gain a measure of self-confidence and independence

-You can support Vermont Adaptive too.
-If you commit to raise a minimum $500 before September 7 at noon ET, you can avoid our race open registration rush on May 25th and will be entered into the race by the Race Director.
+Commit to RAISE or DONATE a minimum $500 before September 6 at noon ET, you can avoid our race open registration rush on May 25th and will be entered into the race by the Race Director.

 Support our athletes supporting Vermont Adaptive